Islay Accommodation

 Lagavulin Hall Islay Accommodation

 Just up the road from Port Ellen, you’ll find Lagavulin, its whisky distillery, and the glorious Lagavulin Hall.
-Its appearance gives away its former use as a parish church.
-Today, it is catering to many guests looking for a different kind of self-catering cottage accommodation on Islay.
+Its appearance gives away its former use as a parish church, and today, it is catering to many guests looking for a different kind of self-catering cottage accommodation on Islay.

-Boasting bags of character, the Hall has retained many original features.
-The cottage offers two double bedrooms, a twin room, and a sofa bed in the dining room if required.
+Boasting tons of character, the Hall has retained many original features.
+The cottage offers two luxurious double bedrooms, a twin room, and a sofa bed in the dining room if required.

 Lagavulin Hall is near the coast, offering plenty of potential for days out walking, visiting the distilleries, and perhaps bringing back a nip of whisky to keep you warm.